-[Section 19 amended by No. 98 of 1985 s.
+[Section 19 amended: No. 98 of 1985 s.
 3.]

 20. Financial Management Act 2006 and Auditor General Act 2006, application of

 The provisions of the Financial Management Act 2006 and the Auditor General Act 2006 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of the Authority and its operations.